7 Best Portable Saunas in 2023 – Reviews & Top Picks

 5. Radiant Saunas BSA6315 Deluxe Oversized Portable Sauna

-Deluxe and oversized; we really liked the sound of this sauna right from the start.
-Since a lot of our testers were having trouble fitting in the cramped spaces provided by many of the portable sauna tents we had been testing, we were excited to try this larger space that may not have our testers sitting with their knees at their chests.
+Since several of our testers had trouble fitting in the cramped spaces provided by many of the portable sauna tents we had been testing, we were excited to try this larger unit.
 We were pleased with the extra space that the Radiant Saunas BSA6315 provided.
-Moreover, it’s got the best chair out of any of the saunas we tested.
+Moreover, it has the best chair out of any of the saunas we tested.
 It’s very stout, able to support 220 pounds with ease, which is much better than the meager 135-pound weight limit of the chairs included with other saunas we tried.

-Keep in mind, you’re going to be paying a premium for the extra space and support that this sauna provides.
+Keep in mind that you’re going to be paying a premium for the extra space and support that this sauna provides.
 It’s one of the most expensive saunas we tested.
-But as far as functionality, it wasn’t particularly special.
-We like that it uses infrared heat, which can give you the health benefits that many sauna users are seeking.
-But it took a long time to get hot and we felt that we were spending too much time waiting on it.
+But as far as functionality, it wasn’t exceptional.
+We like that it uses infrared heat, which can give you the health benefits many sauna users seek.
+But it took a long time to get hot, and we felt we were spending too much time waiting.

 6. Body Spa 11083-TENT Foldable Portable Steam Sauna

-When it comes to portability, the ultralight Body Spa 11083-TENT Foldable Steam Sauna is one of the lightest that we’ve seen and it folds down to a very small size to fit into the included carrying bag.
-It’s also the cheapest priced portable sauna that we tested.
-Of course, that’s partly because it neglects to include a chair, so you’ll either have to supply your own or sit on the floor, which would make it difficult to get your head out of the hole.
+When it comes to portability, the ultralight Body Spa 11083-TENT Foldable Steam Sauna is one of the lightest we’ve seen, and it folds down to a very small size to fit into the carrying bag.
+It’s also the cheapest portable sauna that we tested.
+Of course, that’s partly because it doesn’t include a chair, so you’ll either have to supply your own or sit on the floor, which would make it difficult to get your head out of the hole.

 But wait!
 There’s no heat generator either!
 No steam generator or infrared emitter is included with this sauna, so it’s really just a tent.
 Granted, it’s a very lightweight and portable tent that sets up very quickly.
-Instead of an interlocking frame of PVC or wood, like many other systems use, the Body Spa tent has a wireframe built-in, which is much faster and easier to use.
+Instead of an interlocking frame of PVC or wood, as many other systems use, the Body Spa tent has a wireframe built-in, which is much faster and easier to use.
 It’s also much less sturdy.
-But without a steam generator, infrared emitter, or a chair, you’re going to have some more shopping to do even after you purchase this sauna if you want to get your sweat on.
+But without a steam generator, infrared emitter, or a chair, you’ll have more shopping to do even after you purchase this sauna if you want to get your sweat on.

 7. Durherm Personal Therapeutic Home Steam Sauna